 Over the past 30 years, the Toronto Jazz Festival has been going strong in the city and takes place around the last ten days of June and early July.
-(The 2018 festival will take place June 22 to July 1.)
+(The 2019 festival will take place from June 21 to 30.)
 Throughout its run, it has showcased more than 3,200 free public events, hosted more than 30,000 artists, and has attracted 11 million people to come and enjoy the music.
 What started as a small celebration of jazz music now attracts upwards of 500,000 fans annually, all eager to watch more than 1,500 musicians take the stage in venues large and small all across the city.

 Locations and Venues

 One of the best things about the Toronto Jazz Festival (in addition to the impressive roster of artists that hit the various stages each year) is the fact that there are a wide variety of venues to choose from.
 In previous years, much of the action took place at Nathan Phillips Square in front of City Hall, but as of 2017, Toronto’s Yorkville neighborhood became a central location for a large portion of performances.
 In fact, more than 100 free concerts were held on stages throughout Yorkville, which again will be home to the festival’s series of free shows.

 Yorkville, near the intersection of Yonge and Blood streets, makes for a central and easily accessible location for visitors.